Engee documentation

 In the schematic:

-and are parallel RC resistors.
+• and are parallel RC resistors.
 Set these values using the First polarisation resistance and Second polarisation resistance parameters respectively.

-and are parallel RC capacitances.
-The time constant τ for each parallel section relates the values of R and C using the relationship .
+• and are parallel RC capacitances.
+The time constant τ for each parallel section relates the values of R and C using the relationship τ .
 Set the τ for each section using the parameters First time constant and Second time constant respectively.

 Modelling battery ageing

 For battery models with a finite charge capacity, it is possible to simulate the deterioration that occurs when the battery is not in use.
-To do this, the Calendar aging parameter must be checked.
+To do this, the Calendar aging parameters must be checked.
 Calendar aging affects both internal resistance and capacity.
 In particular, the increase in resistance depends on various mechanisms such as solid electrolyte interface (SEI) formation at the anode and cathode and current collector corrosion.
 These processes are mainly dependent on storage temperature, state of charge and time.

 The Battery block applies calendar aging only during initialisation.
-When you select the Calendar aging checkbox, the Vector of time intervals parameter appears in the block settings, which stores the time intervals when the battery aged before the simulation started.
-Calendar aging during simulation is not covered by this parameter. |
+When you check the Calendar aging parameter, a Vector of time intervals parameter appears in the block settings that stores the time intervals when the battery aged before the simulation started.
+Calendar aging during simulation is not covered by this parameter.

 This equation determines the increase in battery contact resistance as a result of calendar aging:

-,
+α ,

-,
+α ,

 Where: